 In this tutorial, we will show you how to install phpMyBackupPro on CentOS 6.
 For those of you who didn’t know, phpMyBackupPro is a great and helpful web-based application for backing up MySQL databases.
 With this free and PHP-based application, you can create a backup of your database with just a few clicks.
 You can also schedule your backups, manage, download, restore the backups, and a lot more.
 It supports three compression levels of backups (No compression, zip, or gzip compression).
 It also supports two alternative security login methods, HTTP and HTML authentication.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation phpMyBackupPro on CentOS 6.
+I will show you the step-by-step installation phpMyBackupPro on CentOS 6.

 Step 1.
-First, Install Apache and latest PHP version on your server.
+First, Install Apache and the latest PHP version on your server.

 Step 2.
 Download the latest stable release of phpMyBackupPro.

 Rename the directory to something simpler:

 mv /opt/phpMyBackupPro-2.4/ /opt/phpmybackup